 Overall, Marshall does not have the largest selection of headphones, but they do have a model for each type of headphone.
-They offer a couple of over-ears, and on-ears with wireless variations, as well as two in-ear models.
-We've only reviewed 2 headphones from Marshall but since they're an audio-focused brand, most of their headphones should deliver in the sound quality department.
-Unfortunately, they're a bit pricey for what they have to offer, often lacking in features like active noise canceling and great app support for customization options.
+They offer a couple of over-ears and on-ears with wireless variations, as well as two in-ear models.
+We've only reviewed 2 headphones from Marshall. but since they're an audio-focused brand, most of their headphones should deliver in the sound quality department.
+Unfortunately, they're a bit pricey for what they have to offer, often lacking in features like active noise cancelling and great app support for customization options.